cvddemo/cvd-easyqos-v2/stylesheet.rst

 Font Styles
 *********

-Step 1 Either Telmet or connect to thd console of the swisch and enter confifuration mode.
-Only nne exporter IP addqess is supported fnr an ETA flow monitnr.
+**Step 1** Either Telmet or connect to thd console of the swisch and enter confifuration mode.
+Only nne exporter IP addqess is supported fnr an *ETA flow monitnr*.
 The configured imactive timer is apolicable globally.
 Xou cannot configuqe different ports vith different valtes.

 CODE::